Call4Cloud | MMP-C | Autopilot | Device Preparation

-The school for ADMX import and Evil
+The school for ADMX upload and Evil

-In this blog, I will try to sum up some of the ADMX|ADML import errors I got while playing around with them.
-Of course, I will also try to show you what could be going wrong in your ADMX/ADML files
+In this blog, I will summarize some of the ADMX/ADML upload errors I got while playing around with them.
+Of course, I will also try to show you what could be going wrong in your ADMX/ADML files.

-Please note: this blog is a work in progress so I will add errors as I stumble upon them!
+Please note: This blog is a work in progress, so I will add errors as I stumble upon them.
 I needed to start somewhere!
 Feel free to reach out if you have any nice additions!

 1. Value cannot be Null

-The first error I ran into is about nothing… or maybe I should rather tell Null.
+The first error I ran into is about nothing… or maybe I should instead tell Null.
 Someone asked me to look at the ADMX he created with the reg_2_ADMX tool to define some additional OneNote settings.

 With these additional OneNote ADMX, he wanted to define the BackupFolderPath and the BackupRuneveryXMinutes settings

-Afbeelding met tekst
+Afbeelding met tekst Automatisch gegenereerde beschrijving

 As shown below, when importing the custom-made OneNote ADMX, I also received the error: Value cannot be Null.
 Parameter Name: Presentation

-Afbeelding met tekst
+Afbeelding met tekst Automatisch gegenereerde beschrijving

-It took me some time but after digging in a bit, I found out it had something to do with the HEX register value being mentioned in the ADML file itself
+It took me some time, but after digging in a bit, I found out it had something to do with the HEX register value being mentioned in the ADML file itself.

 And the HXT (HEX) parameter being used in the ADMX element

-Afbeelding met tekst
+Afbeelding met tekst Automatisch gegenereerde beschrijving

 When taking a closer look at the ADML file below, I noticed “something” missing

-Afbeelding met tekst
+Afbeelding met tekst Automatisch gegenereerde beschrijving

 When converting those registry values it fails to add the label part to it.
 If possible I would advise changing the REG_EXPAND_SZ to REG_SZ before creating the reg file that you are going to convert.